-- 1. The West Midlands region currently has 59 constituencies.
+- 1216.
+The West Midlands region currently has 59 constituencies.
 Of these constituencies, 26 have electorates within the permitted range.
 The electorates of 25 constituencies currently fall below the permitted range, while the electorates of eight constituencies are above.
-Our proposals reduce the number of constituencies in the region by two, to 57. - 2.
-The West Midlands region comprises the ceremonial counties of Herefordshire, Shropshire, Staffordshire, Warwickshire, West Midlands, and Worcestershire, and is covered by a mix of district and county councils, and unitary authorities. - 3.
-We appointed two Assistant Commissioners for the East Midlands Sir David Natzler KCB and Ruth Bagley OBE - to assist us with the analysis of the representations received during the first two consultation periods.
+Our proposals reduce the number of constituencies in the region by two, to 57. - 1217.
+The West Midlands region comprises the ceremonial counties of: Herefordshire; Shropshire; Staffordshire; Warwickshire; West Midlands; and Worcestershire; it is covered by a mix of district and county councils, and unitary authorities. - 1218.
+We appointed two Assistant Commissioners for the West Midlands Sir David Natzler KCB and Ruth Bagley OBE to assist us with the analysis of the representations received during the first two consultation periods.
 This included chairing public hearings, which were held in the region in order to hear oral evidence directly from the public.
-The dates and locations of these hearings were: - Birmingham: 28 February 1 March 2022 - Stafford: 3-4 March 2022 - Worcester: 7-8 March 2022
+The dates and locations of these hearings were:

+Birmingham: 28 February-1 March 2022

+Stafford: 3-4 March 2022

+• Worcester: 7-8 March 2022.